jfelixh/crset-demo/README.md

 ngrok http 3000
 ```

-The terminal process will keep running and show the external url, looking somethign like: `https://<random-string>.ngrok-free.app`.
+The terminal process will keep running and show the external URL, looking something like: `https://<random-string>.ngrok-free.app`.

 ### Environment Variables

 This demo requires several environment variables.
 These are specified in the `.env` file.
-An examplefile `.env.example` with some explanations is provided to be copied.
+An example file `.env.example` with some explanations is provided to be copied.
 It can be found [here](./.env.example).

 ## Running the Demo